nicercode/nicercode.github.io/source/git/why.md

 ## You are already using version control

-Whether you recognise it or not, you are most likely already using some form of version control to achieve some of the advantages outlined above. this might include any of
+Whether you recognise it or not, you are most likely already using some form of version control to achieve some of the advantages outlined above.
+This might include

 * Commented out bits of code / text
 * Files with numbers afterwards (`thesis_v1.doc`, `thesis_v2.doc`,